Aigio: Transport

 Until May 2011, a ferry served the port of Aigio, connecting it to the north-eastern mainland city of Agios Nikolaos (not to be confused with the Cretan city of the same name).
 The ferry service was limited, with three ferries daily.
 The trip was 45 minutes long.
 In May 2011, the shipping company that operated the ferry announced that it was suspending the ferry because of financial reasons.
 In 2019 plans for an electric ferry were announced.

 The port also has railroad tracks, but the Hellenic Railways Organisation (OSE) announced suspension of service in Aigio and across the Peloponnese in January 2011.

 As of 2020, a new double standard-gauge railway line connects Aigio with Kiato and Athens.
 The new Aigio railway station was built at the east outskirts of the city.
 It opened in 22 June 2020, and a few days later it was inaugurated by the minister of transportation of Greece.

-Roads serving the city are Motorway 8 (Greece) (Athens-Corinth-Patras) and Greek National Road 31 (Aigio - Kalavryta).
+Roads serving the city are the A8 motorway (Athens–Patras) and EO31 (Aigio–Kalavryta).